JohnGaros/data_quality_api/docs/METADATA_LAYER_SPEC.md

 ## 1. Purpose

 - Provide a consistent way to capture, store, and query metadata across uploads, rules, and user actions.
-- Satisfy governance requirements (data catalog, lineage, retention), audit obligations, and compliance reporting.
+- Satisfy governance requirements (data catalog, lineage, retention), audit obligations, and compliance reporting **including GDPR**.
 - Offer a lightweight interface for future agents to plug metadata into monitoring, reporting, and external GRC systems.

 ## 2. Goals and principles